 Research Fellow, School of Natural and Built Environment

-This is a fixed term post for 22 months, or until 31 August 2025, whichever is sooner.
+This post is fixed term for 19 months or until 30 April 2025, whichever is sooner.
 Fixed term contract posts are available for the stated period in the first instance but in particular circumstances may be renewed or made permanent subject to availability of funding.

 At Queen’s our people are at the heart of everything we do.
 As a staff member you will become part of a vibrant organisational culture, which will provide you with the opportunity to achieve your full potential and enhance your career through a continuous focus on learning and development.